QUANTITATIVE EASING: Euro Style!

 After much early criticism of U.S. policy, E. U. leaders and the European Central Bank (E.C.B.) increased their money supply in order to ‘Save The Euro’ and to preserve the European Union.
 A second round of this became necessary in 2015, hoping to stimulate E.U. productivity and exports.

 Back in February 2012, the E.C.B. had made 800 bn.
-Euro’s available to 800 banks within the 15 Euro Zone member nations, with an additional 1.1bn. handed out this time.
+Euro’s available to 800 banks within the 15 Euro Zone member nations, with an additional 1.1 billion. handed out this time.
 Five hundred banks participated in the first emergency supply of funds to save the European banking system.

 The E.C.B. is now following the same course of action taken by the U.S. and Britain.
 This was strongly criticized by the German Chancellor, with the then French President openly criticizing the U.S. President at the outset of talks in Europe on how to save the world economy.